jolesperance/jolesperance/README.md

 - 💞️ I’m looking to collaborate on Data Analysis projects
 - 📫 How to reach me jocelyn.lesper@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I handwrite in all caps as my default font
+- ⚡ Fun fact: My default handwriting is in all caps

 <!---
 jolesperance/jolesperance is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.